sunyang1994702/Machine-Learning/README.md

 This step will select multiple machine learning models to train.
 #### * Supervised learning
 Data with labeling
-- Regression： LinearRegression, DecisionTreeRegression, RandomForestRegressor
+- Regression: As for datasets of relevant data, It can be used to figure out the prediction and forecating task.
+Most frequently method <LinearRegression> <DecisionTreeRegression> <RandomForestRegressor>
 - Classification: LogisticRegression, Support Vector Machine (SVM), k-Nearest Neighbors, Naive Bayes, Boosting method
 #### * Unsupervised learning
 Data without labeling
 - Clustering
+#### * Reinforcement Learning

 ## Model evaluation
 There has two methods to select suitable model